ElHombreSinNombre/laravel-vue/README.md

 In *laradock* folder we must to rename *env.example* file to *.env* and edit to set your database connections and *DOCKER_HOST_IP* variable.

-Open Docker Desktop, in CMD go to *laradock* folder and launch this command
+Open Docker Desktop, with CMD go to *laradock* folder and launch this command

     docker-compose up -d nginx mysql phpmyadmin